 Note.
-Although the partnership is reporting the beginning and ending balance on an aggregate net basis, it is generally required to keep records of this information on a property-by-property basis.
+Although the partnership is reporting the beginning and ending balances on an aggregate net basis, it is generally required to keep records of this information on a property-by-property basis.

-These rules do not apply to publicly traded partnerships, and their partners, for 2019 partnership tax years, and thereafter, until further notice.
+These rules do not apply to PTPs, and their partners, for 2019 partnership tax years and thereafter, until further notice.